-JPG vs AVIF: Traditional Vs Modern Image Format
+JPG vs AVIF: Which Image Format Should You Use in 2026?

 Key Takeaways

-In this detailed JPG vs AVIF comparison, you’ll learn how the two formats differ in quality, file size, transparency, and browser support, how to convert JPG to AVIF in seconds, and how to pick the right image format for your WordPress or Elementor website.
+This guide breaks down how they differ on size, quality, transparency, and browser support, where JPEG XL fits, how to convert JPG to AVIF in seconds, and which format to actually reach for on a WordPress or Elementor site.

 Table Of Contents

-JPG uses lossy compression, which reduces file size by permanently discarding some image data.
-That trade-off is why JPG files stay manageable even for detailed photographs, but it’s also why heavily compressed JPGs show visible artifacts around sharp edges and text.
+It uses lossy compression, which shrinks files by permanently throwing away image data.
+That is why JPGs stay small enough to be practical for detailed photos, and also why a heavily compressed JPG shows blocky artifacts and halos around sharp edges and text.

-JPG is supported by virtually every device, browser, and image editor made in the last 30 years, which is the main reason it remains the default format for sharing and printing photos.
+JPG’s one unbeatable advantage is reach: every browser, device, and editor of the last three decades opens it.
+That universality is the entire reason it is still the default for sharing and printing photos.

 AVIF stands for AV1 Image File Format.
-It’s a next-generation image format that applies the AV1 video codec to still images and stores them in the HEIF (High-Efficiency Image Format) container.
+It takes the AV1 video codec, applies it to still images, and stores the result in the HEIF container.

-The main advantage is efficiency.
-AVIF typically produces images with comparable or better quality than JPEG or PNG at roughly half the file size.
-Smaller files mean faster page loads, lower bandwidth bills, and better Core Web Vitals scores, all of which help SEO.
+The headline benefit is efficiency: AVIF holds comparable or better quality than JPG at roughly half the size.
+Smaller files mean faster pages, lower bandwidth bills, and better Core Web Vitals, all of which feed SEO.

-WordPress has supported AVIF uploads natively since version 6.5 (released April 2024).
-You can now upload and serve AVIF images from the Media Library just like JPEG or PNG.
+First, WordPress has supported AVIF uploads natively since version 6.5 (April 2024), so you can drop AVIF straight into the Media Library.

 FeatureJPGAVIF

-File SizeLarger, especially for high-quality photos30 to 50 percent smaller at comparable quality
+File sizeLarger, especially for detailed photos30 to 50 percent smaller at comparable quality

-CompressionLossy only, can produce visible artifactsAV1 codec, lossy and lossless, far fewer artifacts
+CompressionLossy only, can show artifactsAV1 codec, lossy and lossless, far fewer artifacts

 TransparencyNot supportedFull alpha-channel transparency, like PNG